APJansen/TDUr/README.md

 This gives the expected 2-ply afterstate value.
 The move we choose then is the one that maximizes this value.

-We do this both during training and during play after training.
+We can do this both during training and during play after training.

 Note that there is one slight complication in Ur with respect to Backgammon, namely that the turn might not change, if we land on a rosette.
 This doesn't change the algorithm though, if we search for 2 ply regardless of whose move it is, and of course take care to choose the move appropriately depending on whose turn it is at either ply.